riverford/compound/README.md

 Compound can be extended with additional indexes, for example if you know of a data structure that provides optimized access for the access pattern that you will use (e.g. one of https://github.com/michalmarczyk excellent data structures)

-To extend, implement the following multimethods.
+To extend, implement the following multimethods from the `compound.secondary-indexes` namespace.

- * `secondary-index-def-spec` - the spec for the index definition
+ * `spec` - the spec for the index definition
- * `secondary-index-def->behaviour`, for the index behaviour
+ * `empty` - the initial value of the index

-`secondary-index-def->behaviour` should return a map with the following keys

- * `:empty` - a constant to initialize the empty index
+ * `id` - to get a unique id from the index definition
- * `:add` - a function to add items to the index, called when items are added to the primary index
+ * `add` - to add items to the index, called after items are added to the primary index
- * `:remove` - a function to remove items from the index, called when items are removed from the primary index
+ * `remove` - to remove items from the index, called when items are removed from the primary index

 See the [built-in indexes](https://github.com/danielneal/compound/tree/master/src/compound/indexes) for examples.

 ## Influences